-Rothko sought to cultivate a personal experience to the observer, but it is still hard to separate him from his work completely.
-Each brush stroke was produced by his hands.
-When you see Rothko's bright, colourful rectangles slowly transform over the years into darker and darker shades, ultimately culminating in a work with no colour at all, its hard not to think of his suicide just a year after this work was painted.
-It is this context, and the intimate focus on the artist that minimalist art strives to eliminate.
+Rothko sought to cultivate a personal experience for the observer, but it is still hard to separate him from his work when each brush stroke was produced by his hands.
+When you see Rothko's bright, colourful rectangles slowly transform over the years into darker and darker shades, ultimately culminating in a work with no colour at all, it's hard not to think of his suicide just a year after this work was painted.
+It is this context and the intimate focus on the artist that minimalist art strives to eliminate.
 How can an artist remove themselves from the experience of the art?
 How can an artist create something with no meaning at all?

 Minimalism is all about literal, physical presence.
-It is characterized by extreme simplicity and a reduction of any personal and referential elements so that only the objective, purely visual parts remain.
-Expressionism, and most art in general, is about representing some feature of reality, or visualizing human experiences like emotion and feeling.
-The minimalist artist seeks to remove any external references at all, so that the viewer is effected only by what's in front of them.
+It is characterized by extreme simplicity and a reduction of any personal and referential elements so that only the objective, purely visual aspects remain.
+Expressionism, and most art in general, is about representing some feature of reality or visualizing human experiences, such as emotion and feeling.
+The minimalist artist seeks to remove any external references at all, so that the viewer is affected only by what's in front of them.
 The material, form, and location is the entirety of the art.
 Because of this, minimalist art most often takes the form of sculpture rather than painting.
-And it is common for this art to be manufactured in bulk, or produced by automated machinery; further removing the artist from their creation.
+It is common for this art to be manufactured in bulk or produced by automated machinery, further removing the artist from their creation.

 Now, I can certainly appreciate this style of art and the virtues it represents.
-A metal cube sitting on the floor in front of you can be seen as a very pure form of beauty; the art does not try to imitate something its not, and in that way it is truthful.
-It is easy to understand it simply by comparison to movements such as abstract expressionism.
-Minimalist art was created as an antithesis to the emotionally driven art that preceded it.
-If the point of art is to evoke feelings and start discussions, then I think minimalist art, as boring as it may seem at first glance, fits this criteria still.
+A metal cube placed on the floor in front of you can be seen as a very pure form of beauty; the art does not try to imitate something it's not and in that way it is truthful.
+It is easier to understand minimalist art by comparing it to abstract expressionism because its existence is an antithesis to all the emotionally driven art that preceded it.
+If the point of art is to evoke feelings and start discussions then I think minimalist art, as boring as it may seem at first glance, fits this criteria still.

-Minimalism's popularity grew throughout the 1960s and 1970s, and its core tenets have spread to other disciplines and facets of life.
-I would resist saying that minimalist art actually influenced these other areas like music, architecture, software, and lifestyle, because I think it is more to do with the reasons why minimalist art resonates with us in the first place.
-When we see a neat tiling of bricks on a wooden floor, or a tidy, all-white spacious room with white chairs and white shelves, or a clean and simple user interface on a smartphone app...we are drawn to the simplicity and the clear distinctions.
-I think its deeply rooted in the fact that these straight lines and neat symmetries are not found in nature.
+Minimalism's popularity grew throughout the 1960s and 1970s and its core tenets have spread to other disciplines and facets of life.
+I would resist saying that minimalist art was the direct inspiration behind this spread to other areas such as music, architecture, software, and lifestyle; I believe it has more to do with why minimalist art resonates with us in the first place.
+When we see a neat tiling of bricks on a wooden floor, or a tidy, all-white spacious room with white chairs and white shelves, or a clean and simple user interface on a smartphone app...we are drawn to the simplicity and clear distinctions.
+I think it's deeply rooted in the fact that these straight lines and neat symmetries are not found in nature.
 They are of human creation and their inarguable logic is comforting to us.
-Like the apes in Kubrick's 2001: A Space Odyssey being captivated, and inspired, by the monolith, minimalist design can open up possibilities to us and teach us something about the essence of things.
+Like the apes being captivated and inspired by the monolith in Kubrick's 2001: A Space Odyssey, minimalist design can open up possibilities to us and teach us about the essence of things.
 Maybe a minimalist lifestyle can have similar benefits.

-In Digital Minimalism, Cal Newport describes a healthier approach to technology, and our use of it, that is inspired by minimalist ideologies.
+In Digital Minimalism, Cal Newport describes a healthier approach to technology which is inspired by minimalist ideologies.
 The book provides guidelines for improving our personal use of technology, specifically the use of internet-based entertainment, social media, and video games.
 In a broader sense, Newport wanted to address the consequences of ubiquitous connection and endless content that is now possible thanks to smartphones and the internet.

-It was interesting to read this book during the Coronavirus outbreak, where Canada and the rest of the world has been placed in a lockdown.
-Almost everyone has been living in social isolation in their homes; the only face-to-face contact is with whoever you live with, which may be nobody.
-Newport spends time looking at the fundamental differences between connection, which is digital interactions and communication with others, and conversation, that is real, physical interaction.
-Anyone that has been subject to this lockdown over the past couple months has become intimately aware of these differences, or at least aware of the negative effects.
-Coronavirus has forced upon us what may be the greatest global social experiment in the history of our species, and it will be interesting to see the results of this experiment.
+It was interesting to read this book during the Coronavirus outbreak, as Canada and the rest of the world has been living in lockdown.
+Almost everyone has been in social isolation within their homes; the only face-to-face contact is with whomever you live with, which may be nobody.
+Newport spends time looking at the fundamental differences between connection, which are digital interactions and communication with others, and conversation, which is real, physical interaction.
+Anyone that has been subject to this lockdown over the past couple months has become intimately aware of these differences—or at least aware of the negative effects.
+Coronavirus has forced upon us what may be the greatest global social experiment in the history of our species and it will be interesting to see the results of this experiment.

 Connection is any form of digital interaction with others.
-The most basic of which is something like the Facebook "Like" button or Instagram's "Heart", which is literally a single bit of transmitted information and therefore the absolute smallest amount of interaction possible between two people.
-Text messaging, whether through SMS, comments, or e-mail would be the next "level" of interaction we use frequently, which everyone understands is fairly low-bandwidth as well.
-It is hard to convey emotion with just words, particularly when you do not message the other person frequently (although anyone in a relationship can probably infer a lot of things when their partner sends them a "K").
+The most basic examples of which are Facebook's "Like" or Instagram's "Heart", which are literally a single bit of transmitted information and therefore the smallest amount of interaction possible between two people.
+Text messaging, whether through SMS, comments, or e-mail would be the next "level" of interaction we use frequently, which is understood to be fairly low-bandwidth as well.
+It is hard to convey emotion with just words, especially when you do not message the other person frequently (although anyone in a relationship can sense danger when their partner sends them a single "k").
 Newport argues that connection is an insufficient and vapid substitute for true conversation.
-He points to several studies conducted on the effects of heavy social media use that generally correlate this behaviour with loneliness, lower satisfaction in one's own life, and less overall happiness.
-Naturally, if social media causes such a detriment to one's mental health, the question arises as to why is it so popular in the first place?
-I think Newport's explanation can be reduced to two primary reasons; the first is concerned with why we are so willing to replace real conversation with digital connection:
+He points to several studies conducted on the effects of heavy social media use that generally correlate this behaviour with loneliness, less satisfaction in one's life, and increased anxiety.
+Naturally, if social media causes such a detriment to one's mental health, the question arises as to why it is so popular in the first place.
+I think Newport's explanation can be reduced to two primary reasons.
+The first is concerned with why we are so willing to replace real conversation with digital connection...we're lazy: